So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

 But with inflation high, I’m sure you want to retain purchasing power while limiting the risk of loss.

-In this post, I’ll cover short-term savings options.
-This will ensure you can make an informed decision on the best place to put your money to meet your short-term goals.
+In this post, I’ll cover short-term savings options to help you find the best place to put your money to meet your short-term goals.

 Table of Contents